Copywriting Series: What Should Really Be On Your Home Page?

 • And you’re factoring in the past (your clients’ unique story and tastes) and the future (how they really want to live in their home).

 Creating beauty?
 Function?
 Strategy?
 Experience?
-THAT’s what your website copy has to do, too!
+THAT’s what your website copy has to do, too.

-Over the next few months, I’ll be sharing our Copywriting Series, giving you some insight and strategies for each of the pages on your website.
+Over the next few months, we’ll be sharing our Copywriting Series, giving you some insight and strategies for each of the pages on your website.
 And it all starts with… your Home Page.
 Here’s what every designer’s Home Page needs to succeed.

 1. Your dream clients should be able to immediately identify themselves on your Home Page.